How do I redeem my FSA dollars?

 Flexible spending accounts are a great way to save while investing in what’s good for your eyes, and redeeming that hard-earned income is easier than you might think.

-Schedule an eye exam today to start reaping your benefits.
+Schedule an eye exam today to start reaping the benefits of your FSA funds.

 READY TO SCHEDULE AN EYE EXAM?
 Find a local optometrist and make an appointment.